mamachanko/camp/README.md

 # Camp

+> To be quite frank, I am not yet convinced that a usecase for camp exists in the wild really.
+It might be utterly useless to anyone else.
+However, I am having pretty good times working on it.

 Camp helps you manage a set of _virtualenvs_.

 The use case is a set of repositories, possibly services. some of which might